Rinamika/ks-gallery/README.md

 <div id="ks-target"></div>
 ```

-3. Add in the end of html document a piece of code, similar to below (choose one according to your wishes).
+3. In the end of html document, add a piece of code, similar to below (choose one according to your wishes).
-    * If you want a fixed gallery, your code will be look like this:
+    * If you want a fixed gallery, your code will look like this:
 ``` javascript
 $('.ks').ks({
     target: "#ks-target-fixed",